-The unique design of the GFRC is its emphasis on the local level with connections to the state level.
-Focusing on state and local government finances allows a bottom-up understanding of the possibilities and constraints on government actions that most closely connect to the daily lives of citizens and residents.
-The approach also draws on CUPPA’s long-standing partnership and collaboration with the National League of Cities, the Brookings Institution, the Civic Federation, the Government Finance Officers Association and other civic and professional associations, both regionally and nationally.
-Through this intertwining of bottom-up research and policy leadership, the GFRC will work to be the nationally recognized center of informed fiscal policy and scholarly discourse, thereby shaping the debate on state, municipal and regional governance and public finance.
+The GFRC was established as a campus unit at UIC in 2018 with an approach that draws upon CUPPA’s long-standing partnerships and collaborations with the National League of Cities, Brookings Institution, Government Finance Officers Association, and other civic and professional associations, both regionally and nationally.
+Through this intertwining of bottom-up research and policy leadership, the GFRC aims to be the nationally recognized center of informed fiscal policy and scholarly discourse, thereby shaping the debate on state, municipal, and regional governance and public finance.

 The GFRC concentrates its public finance research into the following clusters: